viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow-basics.md

 **- tensorflow.org**

 Tensorflow is a C++ library.
 In detail think of tensorflow as an API.
 With a python interface.
-It is fast, can communicate with the GPU and can therefore parallelize computations.
-Furthermore tensorflow has a more general respresentation of a computation.
+It is fast, can give you access to GPU computation and can parallelize computations.
+Considering tensorflow has a more general respresentation of a computation.
 It is able to compute a symbolical derivative of a mathematical function and knows which part of the computation can work in parallel.

-We will elaborate on that in more detail in this tutorial.
+Have a look at the [Whitepaper](http://download.tensorflow.org/paper/whitepaper2015.pdf) if you can't wait to know how all that's done.

 ### Conclusion
-What we are doing basically is using pythons power of elegantly integrating systems with the tensorflow library (via python API).
+Basically what we are doing is using pythons integrating systems by integrating the use of tensorflow(via python API).
 We are communicating with the GPU over tensorflow controlled by python.
-We are combining easy to use python with fast but complicated C++ and taking the best properties respectively.
+We are combining easy to use python with fast but complicated written C++ and taking the best properties respectively.

 ## Tensorflow philosophy
-I will give an overview how tensorflow calculates and give a practical example of the concrete difference to pure python in the next section.
+I will give an overview how tensorflow calculates and will give a practical example of the concrete difference to pure python in the next section.

 ### It's all about computation graphs
-One field in theoretical computer science represents mathematical operations in a graph.
+One field in theoretical computer science focus on representing mathematical operations in a graph.
 Tensorflow is a tool where you can build computation graphs and provides functions like derivation that makes the use of an formula easier.
-Tensorflow provides nodes that you can feed with numpy values and gives the possibility to ask for each nodes value given the input (or constant).
+Tensorflow provides nodes that you can feed with numpy objects and gives the possibility to evaluate each nodes value given the input (or constant).

 Never forget.
 You are building a graph.
 When you want to evaluate a variable (graph node) you can only do it in a so called 'tensorflow session'.
-Outside such a session you will just see an abstract graph build in your desired architecture.
+Outside such a session you will just see an abstract graph object that lives in your desired architecture.

 ## Basic tools
 We will take a look at the basic calculating units and operations.
-Always trying to find out why numpy isn't sufficient for
-> letting tensors flow.

 ### arrays/tensors
 You will always need **Tensors/Arrays**.
 So let's start with the smallest